na-na-hi/renget/archive/TW-Idea-List.md

 To be determined.
 ## Map for Makai
 Self-explanatory; in the past, requests were made to relocate Makai citizens to their home dimension to create room for homeless characters.
+## Money Sink Options
+Self-explanatory; it is too easy to amass wealth in TW, therefore options to splurge on would be neat to have.
+- Entrepreneurship of a Touhou-style business
+- Funding for Junko’s Wacky Revenge Schemes
+- Gensokyo Diorama for Shinmyoumaru
+- Harvest Moon-style upgrades for your home
+- Investment options for public works at each location; for example:
+	- Building a Kappa Dam
+	- Building Yoshika a Mausoleum
+	- Building an intricate canal system for Waggy
+	- Donating to the Hakurei and Moriya Shrines
+	- Expanding the Hot Spring in the Underground
+	- Fireproofing the Moriya Shrine
+	- Renovating Eientei
+	- Renovating Mystia's Izakaya
+	- Renovating the Ministry of Right and Wrong
 ## Play a Game Expansion
 An expansion to the Play a Game custom command.
 - Blindfolded Breast Grab